finn-stainton/finn-stainton.github.io/docs/index.md

 1. Knowledge, which are my attempt to remember learnings from university, books and hands on work of a specific area.
 2. Projects, which are write ups of personal projects
 3. Thoughts, which are working notes on long-term ideas and general happenings
 4. Misc, which as the name implies, don't fit else where.
-They are mainly tear downs and reviews.
+They are mainly tear downs, repairs and reviews.

 ## About